Osagani31/Free-Code-Camp/README.md

 ## 📚 About This Repository

-- Each project is organized into its own folder containing the HTML, CSS, JavaScript files, and a project-specific README.
+- Each project is organized into its own folder containing the HTML, CSS, JavaScript files.
 - Projects cover topics such as HTML5, CSS3, Bootstrap, jQuery, and responsive web design principles.
-- This repo serves as my personal learning portfolio to demonstrate my progress and skills.
+- This repo serves as my personal learning to demonstrate my progress and skills.

 ---